-From 22 to 24 November, the International Nuremberg Principles Academy will host the “Joint Training on the Impact of Refugees in Europe on the Investigation and Prosecution of Core International Crimes”, organized by the European Judicial Training Network (EJTN) and the Genocide Network Secretariat (GNS).
+From 22 to 24 November, the International Nuremberg Principles Academy hosted the “Joint Training on the Impact of Refugees in Europe on the Investigation and Prosecution of Core International Crimes”, organized by the European Judicial Training Network (EJTN) and the Genocide Network Secretariat (GNS).

-This training will provide participants - judges and prosecutors from various European countries - with the opportunity to learn more about the legal systems and investigative approaches of their colleagues in different Member States of the European Union, and will serve as a platform for the exchange of best practices on the management of complex cases.
+This training provided participants - judges and prosecutors from various European countries - with the opportunity to learn more about the legal systems and investigative approaches of their colleagues in different Member States of the European Union, and served as a platform for the exchange of best practices on the management of complex cases.

-This three-day introductory training held in Nuremberg will combine lectures by experienced judges, prosecutors and experts with workshops and plenary discussions aimed at improving the participants’ practical skills, pursuant to a "learn-by-doing" methodology.
-The event will conclude with a moot court session held at Courtroom 600, where participants will take the role of the prosecution, defence or chamber in solving a practical case based on real facts.
+This three-day introductory training held in Nuremberg combined lectures by experienced judges, prosecutors and experts with workshops and plenary discussions aimed at improving the participants’ practical skills, pursuant to a "learn-by-doing" methodology.
+The event concluded with a moot court session held at Courtroom 600, where participants took the role of the prosecution, defence or chamber in solving a practical case based on real facts.